Home videos can be more than just a hobby — they can be a money-maker, for businesses and individuals alike.

 If you’re curious what kind of content these YouTubers cover that enables them to make so much money, check out the top-earning YouTubers section below.

-With people spending a collective billion hours a day (that’s 1,000,000,000 hours) watching YouTube videos, YouTube has risen to the second largest search engine in the world and the third most visited site.
+With people spending a collective billion hours a day watching YouTube videos, YouTube has risen to the second largest search engine in the world and the third most visited site.
 This opens it up to be a fantastic platform for people to express themselves — and for advertisers to market their wares.

 How much do YouTubers make?